2017 Norwegian parliamentary election

-Previous election
+Background

 The last parliamentary elections in Norway were held on 9 September 2013.
 The outcome was a victory for the Conservatives and their populist right-wing allies.
 The Conservative Party, led by Erna Solberg, and the right-wing populist Progress Party formed a two-party minority government, with Solberg as Prime Minister.
 The two parties received confidence and supply from two centrist parties, the Liberals and the Christian Democrats.

 Electoral system

 The election used party-list proportional representation in nineteen multi-member constituencies, one for each of the counties of Norway.

 The number of members to be returned from each constituency varies between 4 and 19.
 To determine the apportionment of the 169 seats amongst the 19 counties, a two-tier formula is used, based on population and geographic size.
 Each inhabitant counts one point, while each square kilometer counts 1.8 points.

 150 of the seats are regular district seats.
 These are awarded based on the election results in each county, and are unaffected by results in other counties.
 Nineteen of the seats (one for each county) are leveling seats, awarded to parties who win fewer seats than their share of the national popular vote otherwise entitles them to.
 A modification of the Sainte-Lague method, where the first quotient for each party is calculated using a divisor of 1.4 instead of 1, is used to allocate both the constituency and leveling seats.
 A party must win 4% of the popular vote in order to win compensation seats, but may still win district seats even if it fails to reach this threshold.
 The system for apportioning seats is biased in favour of rural areas since the area of the county is a factor, but the system of compensation seats reduces the effect this has on final party strength.